marquitos150/tic-tac-toe/README.md

 Once the game is finished, the grid can no longer be played on, and the input fields and button are re-enabled.
 Depending on the outcome, the scoreboard will keep a tally on the number of wins for each player and ties.
 If you wish to play again, you would simply click the "Play" button again.

+> [!WARNING]
-> **Warning:** After the game ends, if you or your opponent change the names in the input fields and click "Play" again, the scoreboard will reset.
+> After the game ends, if you or your opponent change the names in the input fields and click "Play" again, the scoreboard will reset.
 This ensures that new players start with a fresh score, avoids confusion between new and existing players, and prevents existing players from starting at an advantage.

 ![Final outcome display of tic-tac-toe app](assets/final-outcome.png)